 The womb and reproductive system

 The womb is part of a woman’s reproductive system.
-It is the pear shaped muscular bag that holds and protects a growing baby during pregnancy.
+It is the pear shaped muscular organ that holds and protects a growing baby during pregnancy.
+It is hollow a bit like a bag.
 The reproductive system is made up of the:

 - womb (uterus)